DannyBoyNg/JwtTokenService/README.md

         })
         .AddJwtBearer(options => options.TokenValidationParameters = tokenValidationParameters);
     //Also make sure you provide your own implementation of a RefreshToken repository.
-You don't have to provide a IRefreshTokenRepository, if you don't plan on using refreshing tokens. services.AddScoped<IRefreshTokenRepository, MyInMemoryRefreshTokenRepository>(); //Do not use in production }
+You don't have to provide a IRefreshTokenRepository, if you don't plan on using refreshing tokens. services.AddScoped<IRefreshTokenRepository, MyInMemoryRefreshTokenRepository>(); //Do not use (in-memory store) in production
+}
 ```